mnassrib/installing-hadoop-cluster/README.md

 |:---------------------------|
 | Changing the hostname with the command ``:~# hostname master-namenode`` is only temporary and will be overwritten when rebooted.
 To make the change permanent, it is necessary to edit the ``/etc/hostname`` file.
 This is not a replacement for the first step.     |

-> Check the command was successful by typing
+> Check the hostname was successfully edited by typing

 ``root@debian:~# hostname`` --should return

 	master-namenode

+> The FQDN is verified with this command

 ``root@debian:~# hostname -f`` --should return

-	master-namenode
+	master-namenode.cluster.hdp

 - Create user for Hadoop (considering a hadoop user as "hdpuser")
 > For Debian OS users login as root and do the following: